mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 The `socket.io` events handled in this service are:

-- `peer.connected` - fired when new peer join the room.
-Once this event is fired we make new SDP offer to this peer
+- `peer.connected` - fired when new peer joins the room.
+Once this event is fired we initiate new SDP offer to this peer
 - `peer.disconnected` - fired when peer disconnects
 - `msg` - fired when new SDP offer/answer or ICE candidate are received